YoobeeWebTutors/yoobee-web-best-practices/best-practices/javascript.md

 # Javascript Best Practices

+When producing Javascript for a web project at Yoobee School of Design, you should:

 * Use external scripts unless justified
 * Minimise the number of external scripts a page uses
 * Acknowledge all third party scripts using comments